|

 rendered, and served by completely separating document content, style,

+and logic.
 DBPrism is plugged into the Cocoon framework for the XML creation step.

 It then moves the logic to the database, closely allied to the data